mattermost/docs/source/about/licensing-and-subscription.rst

 Do you have a program for official non-profits, open source projects, and charities?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes, please see the `Mattermost Monday License program <https://mattermost.com/nonprofit/>`_.
+Yes.
+The Mattermost Nonprofit License enables foundations and other nonprofit organizations that support open source projects or other technology initiatives to apply the benefits of Mattermost Enterprise Edition to advancing their missions with special nonprofit pricing.

+To be eligible, an organization needs to be an official nonprofit or charity; as well as non-government, non-academic and non-commercial in nature, with no religious affiliation; and that would otherwise be unable to afford the commercial version of Mattermost software.
+If your organization doesn’t fit this description, we suggest that you purchase a `commercial license <https://mattermost.com/pricing-self-managed/>`_ instead.

+Organizations that receive a Mattermost Nonprofit License must make their server publicly-accessible for anyone to sign up and join.
+Mattermost will also have the right to place the name and logo of the nonprofit or charitable institution on our website.

+To apply for the Mattermost Nonprofit License, `please complete this form <https://docs.google.com/spreadsheets/d/1aEpjFLHcrSpJF3wfi2NItevXtYpZUOSbge9o_pLagXU/edit#gid=446002361>`_, or contact us at community[at]mattermost.com.

 Do you have discounted licenses for academic institutions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes, for academic institutions we offer `Mattermost Enterprise Edition Standard <https://mattermost.com/education/>`_ for no charge to students (staff members pay the regular price).
-You need to pay for at least 10 staff members in order to qualify for an academic license.
+You need to pay for at least ten staff members in order to qualify for an academic license.
 Please see `Mattermost Academic Licensing <https://docs.google.com/forms/d/e/1FAIpQLSfdl9fTwahgMQu0hb65A58OWzzR3541VwU-MbT0f3y1ND4QhA/viewform>`_ for more information.

 Is there a maximum number of users per subscription?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^